Focused Ultrasound Therapy

 There is a phase IV, post approval clinical trial at many centers in the US that is looking at the pain palliation when magnetic resonance guided focused ultrasound is used to treat bone metastasis.

-There are two pediatric and young adult studies underway in Washington, DC that involve the use of FUS in combination with a thermally sensitive form of liposomal doxorubicin on a variety of solid tumors.
+There is a pediatric and young adult study underway in Washington, DC that involves the use of FUS in combination with a thermally sensitive form of liposomal doxorubicin on a variety of solid tumors.

-There is a clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis.
+The clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis has been completed.